 C) Genome browser representations of RNA-seq data from our study and from (Rada-Iglesias et al., 2011) shows expression levels of the ESC-specific genes POU5F1 and NANOG; of SOX2 and CDH2, which are expressed by both ESCs and NECs, and of the NEC-specific genes ZIC4 and PAX6.

 Figure 1–figure supplement 2.
-PAX6 promoter interactome.
+PAX6 promoter interactome and CTCF enrichment at PIRs.

 A) Genome browser representation of the PAX6 promoter interactome in ESCs (upper) and NECs (lower).
 Significant interactions are shown as purple arcs.
 ChIP-seq (H3K27me3, H3K27ac, H3K4me1, H3K4me3; from (Rada-Iglesias et al., 2011)) and mRNA-seq tracks are shown.
 Chromatin states for each genomic region were defined by ChromHMM (Ernst and Kellis, 2012) using ChIP-seq data (active chromatin, green; poised chromatin, orange; Polycomb-associated chromatin, red; intermediate, yellow; background, grey).
 Conventional Hi-C heatmaps of contact frequencies are shown for ESCs and NECs and reveal chromatin topology over this region.

+B) PIRs in ESCs are significantly enriched in regions that contain CTCF binding sites, compared with promoter distance-matched random control regions (permutation test p-value<0.01).
+The blue bar shows the number of overlaps observed in detected PIRs, and the grey bar shows the mean number of overlaps observed in distance-matched random regions over 100 permutations.
+Error bars show 95% confidence intervals across permutations.

 Figure 1–figure supplement 3.
 Integrated view of chromatin states and PCHi–C data.

 A) Definition of 16 ChromHMM emission states based on the relative presence or absence of signals from H3K27me3, H3K4me1, H3K27ac and H3K4me3 ChIP-seq data.
-Similar states were pooled to form six categories defined as active, poised, Polycomb, mixed, intermediate and background
+Similar states were pooled to form six categories defined as active, poised, Polycomb, mixed, intermediate and background (see Methods and materials for details).

 B) Integration of promoter interactions with chromatin states in ESCs (upper tracks) and NECs (lower tracks) for six different promoters.
 Purple arcs indicate significant interactions between the baited promoters and PIRs.
 Each circle represents a detected interaction with open circles denoting non-significant interactions and filled circles identifying significant interactions (i.e. those exceeding the defined threshold score, see Materials and methods).
 Filled circles have been coloured according to the chromatin state of the PIR (active, green; poised, orange; Polycomb-associated, red; intermediate, yellow; background, grey).
 The arrows correspond to the transcriptional state of the baited gene in ESCs and NECs.

+Figure 1-figure supplement 4.
+Read-count interaction profiles for baited promoters presented in Figures 1 to 3.

+Plots show the read counts corresponding to the interactions of baited promoter fragments (grey line) with other HindIII fragments.
+Significant interactions detected by CHiCAGO (score ≥ 12) are shown in red, and sub-threshold interactions (score ≥ 11 in the cell type shown, and score ≥ 12 in the other cell type) are shown in blue.

+A) SOX2, from Figure 1B.

+B) PAX6, from Figure 1-figure supplement 2A.

+C) POU3F2, from Figure 2A.

+D) SNAI2, GLI2, PRDM1 and POU3F1, from Figure 3E-H.

 Figure 2–figure supplement 1.
 Active PIRs are enriched for enhancers with neural-specific activity